Clara's Story

 worked for many years.
 To get there you took a quick right down a side

-get to her house BEFORE you cross the RR you take a quick left.
+get to Bea's house, BEFORE you cross the RR, you take a quick left.
 And if

 you look out her back door, across the road and up a small incline sits